tarsisexistence/routeshub/package/README.md

 Each function takes the `routes: Routes` and an object of options
 - key - accepts string or symbol
 - routeName - accepts object with optional custom values root: "NAME OF '' PATH", wildcard: "NAME OF ** PATH"}
-- detached - accepts _lazy unit_ which produces **feature creator**.
-Detached option uses only when one or more features are eager modules which connect to some module and those eager module has its own paths.
+- nearby - accepts _lazy unit_ which produces **feature creator**.
+Nearby option should be used only when one or more features are eager modules which connect to some module and those eager module has its own paths.

 **Root** creator invokes only once to initialize the hub in the application. `createRoot` takes initial `appNotes`